 Jam out, outside

-The sound of music festivals fill Chicago in the summer.
-Find a welcoming patch of grass and enjoy the free concert season at Jay Pritzker Pavilion in Millennium Park.
-Or slather on the sunscreen and take part in one of the city’s massive summer music festivals, such as the all-star lineups at Lollapalooza and Pitchfork; annual multi-day freebies like the Chicago Blues Festival; and the latest country hits at Windy City Smokeout.
+The sound of music festivals fills Chicago in the summer.
+Find a sun-soaked patch of grass and enjoy the free concert season at Jay Pritzker Pavilion in Millennium Park.
+Or slather on the sunscreen and take part in one of the city’s massive summer music festivals, like the all-star lineups at Lollapalooza and Pitchfork; annual multi-day freebies like the Chicago Blues Festival; and the latest country hits at Windy City Smokeout.

 Catch a movie under the stars

-On Tuesdays from June till August, the Millennium Park free summer film series is screened under the stars at the iconic Jay Pritzker Pavilion.
-Guests take a seat at the Pavilion or lounge on the Great Lawn with a picnic as both favorite and avant-garde movies are presented on a state-of-the-art, 40-foot LED screen.
+The Millennium Park free summer film series is screened under the stars at the iconic Jay Pritzker Pavilion on Tuesdays from June through August.
+Guests take a seat at the Pavilion or lounge on the Great Lawn with a picnic as both old favorite and new blockbusters are presented on a state-of-the-art, 40-foot LED screen.

 Keep your cool